mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 ## Pre-rendering is only for the first page

-The about page demonstrates a subtlety to pre-rendering.
-Only the _first_ page the user visits is pre-rendered.
-After that, Vue behaves like a normal SPA and redraws the page any time the user navigates within the site.
+The About page demonstrates one of the subtleties of pre-rendering: Nuxt only pre-renders the _first_ page the user visits.
+After that, Vue behaves like a normal SPA and redraws the page client-side any time the user navigates within the site.
+This is a good thing, as it means that your app retains Vue's instant page-to-page navigation without sacrificing compatibility with services that require server-side rendering.

 ## Running the About page locally